WHY I Serve

-I'm running to represent families and individuals who believe in being kind, compassionate and welcoming toward others.
-I'm running to represent parents who work full-time yet struggle to pay ever-increasing bills while also saving for retirement.
-I'm running to represent children who don't have a voice in government but whose future is in our hands.
-I'm running to represent patients unable to leave their hospital rooms to lobby their elected representatives for healthcare reform.
-I'm running to represent responsible business owners who work hard every day to support their families, their employees and their communities.
-I'm running to affirm the American ideal of government as "we the people," and in order to do that, we need a government that reflects the diversity of thought and life experiences that exist in our communities but not in our current class of elected officials.
-I'm running to represent you and to listen to the needs of the residents of Gwinnett and Fulton counties.
+I'm serving to represent families and individuals who believe in being kind, compassionate and welcoming toward others.
+I'm serving to represent parents who work full-time yet struggle to pay ever-increasing bills while also saving for retirement.
+I'm serving to represent children who don't have a voice in government but whose future is in our hands.
+I'm serving to represent patients unable to leave their hospital rooms to lobby their elected representatives for healthcare reform.
+I'm serving to represent responsible business owners who work hard every day to support their families, their employees and their communities.
+I'm serving to affirm the American ideal of government as "we the people," and in order to do that, we need a government that reflects the diversity of thought and life experiences that exist in our communities.
+I'm serving to represent you and to listen to the needs of the residents of House District 95.

 Georgia must provide a pathway to affordable, life-saving health services and prescription drugs for hundreds of thousands of its lower- and middle-income workers and self-employed small business owners.
 This is a matter of life, death and disability for our friends, family and neighbors, and it requires our immediate action.

 We can start by closing the Medicaid coverage gap and returning up to $3 billion per year in tax revenues back into the pockets of hard-working Georgians — money that’s instead going to the 32 other states, like New York and California, and the District of Columbia that have chosen to expand healthcare access.
 That increased investment in our state would also create up to 56,000 good-paying jobs in the healthcare industry that can’t be shipped overseas.

 Next, Georgia should join the majority of other states in creating a state-based individual health marketplace that helps families and small businesses access affordable health and dental insurance, just like MassHealth in Massachusetts, Kynect in Kentucky and Covered California.